Munich (2005 film): Soundtrack

 The film score was composed and conducted by John Williams.
 It features the wailing woman technique.

-The soundtrack album was nominated for the Academy Award for Best Original Score but lost to the score of the film Brokeback Mountain.
-It was also nominated for the Grammy Award for Best Score Soundtrack for Visual Media but lost to the score of Memoirs of a Geisha (also scored by Williams).
+The soundtrack album was nominated for the Academy Award for Best Original Score and the Grammy Award for Best Score Soundtrack for Visual Media.

 AllMusic rated the soundtrack three and a half stars out of five.
 Filmtracks.com rated it four out of five.
 SoundtrackNet rated it four and a half out of five.
 ScoreNotes graded it "A−".

 Historical authenticity

 Although Munich is a work of fiction, it describes many actual events and figures from the early 1970s.
 On the Israeli side, Prime Minister Golda Meir is depicted in the film, and other military and political leaders such as Attorney General Meir Shamgar, Mossad chief Zvi Zamir and Aman chief Aharon Yariv are also depicted.
 Spielberg tried to make the depiction of the hostage-taking and killing of the Israeli athletes historically authentic.
 Unlike an earlier film, 21 Hours at Munich, Spielberg's film depicts the shooting of all the Israeli athletes, which according to the autopsies was accurate.
 In addition, the film uses actual news clips shot during the hostage situation.

 Israeli/American actor Guri Weinberg portrays his own father, wrestling coach Moshe.
 The younger Weinberg was only one month old when his father was killed.

 The named members of Black September, and their deaths, are also mostly factual.
 Abdel Wael Zwaiter, a translator at the Libyan Embassy in Rome was shot eleven times, one bullet for each of the victims of the Munich Massacre, in the lobby of his apartment forty-one days after Munich.
 On the eighth of December of that year Mahmoud Hamshari, a senior PLO figure, was killed in Paris by a bomb concealed in the table below his telephone.
 Although the film depicts the bomb being concealed in the telephone itself, other details of the assassination (such as confirmation of the target via telephone call) are accurate.
 Others killed during this period include Mohammed Boudia, Basil Al Kubaisi, Hussein al-Bashir, and Zaiad Muchasi, some of whose deaths are depicted in the film.
 Ali Hassan Salameh was also a real person and a prominent member of Black September.
 In 1979 he was killed in Beirut by a car bomb that also killed four innocent bystanders and injured eighteen others.

 The commando raid in Beirut, known as Operation Spring of Youth, also occurred.
 This attack included future Israeli Prime Minister Ehud Barak and Yom Kippur War and Operation Entebbe participant Yonatan Netanyahu, who are both portrayed by name in the film.
 The methods used to track down and assassinate the Black September members were much more complicated than the methods portrayed in the film; for example, the tracking of the Black September cell members was achieved by a network of Mossad agents, not an informant as depicted in the film.